 To start off with, you should take extra precaution to not use your personal credit card for business dealings.
 Apply for a separate credit card for your brand and make sure you follow that card for all business transactions.

 We’ve also seen a lot of entrepreneurs relying on their personal credit for financing business decisions.
 This can be naïve because you’re not spending time into building your business’s credit profile.
-Once you need a bigger loan from somewhere to finance a major expansion move, you’ll find no options at your disposal since you don’t have a credit profile for your business yet.
+Once you need bigger funding from somewhere to finance a major expansion move, you’ll find no options at your disposal since you don’t have a credit profile for your business yet.

 Be Transparent with Dealings

-Can You Repay a Loan?
+Can You Repay Funding?

-Will You Repay a Loan?
+Will You Repay Funding?

-Will Your Business Make Every Loan Payment?
+Will Your Business Make Every Funding Payment?

-The final question will concern your business’s ability to make each and every loan repayment on time.
+The final question will concern your business’s ability to make each and every funding repayment on time.
 If your financial profits have been inconsistent, then there is doubt over whether you will have the ability to make consistent repayments.